 GIRL IN MALL: I think maybe rating records is going too far.
 I don’t know.
 That would be like rating books.

-NARRATION: As the PMRC grew to include the wives of 10 Senators and 6 House Representatives, the Senate held a hearing on rock lyrics in September of 1985.
+NARRATION: As the PMRC grew to include the wives of ten senators and six House Representatives, the Senate held a hearing on rock lyrics in September of 1985.

 SUSAN BAKER: Some say there’s no cause for concern.
 We believe there is.